 This year, Chefs for Change raised $150,000 through ticket sales, donations, bar sales and sponsorships.
-But Saul says the money isn’t the only benefit—the event is just as important when it comes to relationship-building with existing donors and attracting new ones to the organization.
+But Saul says the money isn’t the only benefit.
+The event is just as important when it comes to building relationships with existing donors and attracting new ones to the organization.

 “Food is not just this simple commodity,” says Saul.
 “We can see there’s a huge relationship between food and income inequality, poor health and climate change.
 And we’re always hopeful to find more converts to those broader discussions.” ♥